-In this tutorial we will show you how to install and configuration of CodeIgniter on your Ubuntu 14.04 server.
+In this tutorial, we will show you how to install and configuration of CodeIgniter on your Ubuntu 14.04.
 For those of you who didn’t know, CodeIgniter is a powerful PHP framework with a very small footprint, built for PHP coders who need a simple and elegant toolkit to create full-featured web applications.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation CodeIgniter on Ubuntu 14.04 server.
+I will show you the step-by-step installation of CodeIgniter on the Ubuntu 14.04 server.

 Install CodeIgniter on Ubuntu 14.04

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 A Ubuntu 14.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.

 Step 3.
 Install CodeIgniter.